PhoenixJSMeetup/mathbeast/CONTRIBUTING.md

 For more help setting up a comprehensive Gulp.js workflow, check out [Web Project Workflows with Gulp.js, Git, and Browserify](http://www.lynda.com/Web-Web-Design-tutorials/Web-Project-Workflows-Gulpjs-Git-Browserify/154416-2.html).

 ##Backbone Files
-@TODO: Explain what each of files below do.
+@TODO: Explain what each of the files below do.
 - js/app.js
 - js/main.js
 - js/app.js